BhuvaneshShan/Waterfall-Identifier/README.md

 # WATERFALL IDENTIFIER
 Identifies waterfall in a given image

-Created in Processing (https://processing.org/) over a weekend.
+Created using Processing (https://processing.org/) over a weekend.
 I tried a crude implementation of detection of Haar-like features in an image.

 The following snapshots show the result for different waterfall pictures.